dpteam/WinArena3D/README.md

 1. This port runs on NT5.x+ (XP,2003)

 TODO:
 1. Fix from 2 to 5 code lines, that have been changed for compile fixing.
+(Marked as comment "// DPT: ")
 2. Test on ReactOS
 3. Add new resolutions.
 (Also Widescreen)